 About

-Grace Schlitt is an architect and a painter.
-She has always enjoyed painting and drawing and comes from a long line of creative women.
-She is proud to be named after her great-grandmother Grace Cosgrove Gale, who was a prolific artist in the Chicago area at the turn of the 20th century.
+Grace Schlitt is an architect and painter whose work explores the intersection of built form and creative expression.
+She comes from a long line of creative women and is proud to be named after her great-grandmother Grace Cosgrove Gale, a prolific artist in the Chicago area at the turn of the 20th century.

-Grace studied architecture at Auburn University (War Eagle!) and started her architecture professional practice in Washington DC.
-While living in DC, she filled her spare time by taking art classes at the Corcoran Art Museum and the Smithsonian Institution.
+Grace studied architecture at Auburn University (War Eagle!) and began her professional practice in Washington DC.
+During this time, she pursued her passion for painting and drawing through classes at the Corcoran Art Museum and the Smithsonian Institution.

 Please enjoy her work and feel free to share.